tbergman/parmenion-library/docs/introduction.md

 ---

+It's worth noting that [`<Stacked />`](#Stacked) and [`<Horizontal />`](#Horizontal) can be used to separate each child passed in as children, for vertical and horizontal layouts respectively.

+Sometimes when using other components and passing in children, there might be spacing applied to each child automagically.
+When this is the case, it will be documented against the corresponding prop in this styleguide as a `SpacedNode[]`.

+Some of examples of this can be found at the documentation for [`<Modal />`](#Modal) (`buttons` prop will automatically space each button passed in).

+---

 ### [Isolated Typography](#Typography)

 Typography on the web naturally follows a similar layout model as conventional word processors.
 For example, paragraphs will have spacing around them, headers will have a bottom margin, list items will be indented.